 Kate’s fitted jacket is single-breasted with three closely placed buttons at the waist, princess seaming, and button detail on the flap pockets.

 The most distinctive element of Kate’s skirt: the multiple gores, or panels.
-I counted four or five per quarter-skirt, that is 16 or 20 in total.
+I counted four or five per quarter-skirt, which is 16 or 20 in total.
 Additionally, some of them are cut on the bias, making the skirt a *major* feat of engineering and tailoring.

 Later today I should be able to do some looking about for any current styles resembling the Duchess’s suit.
 It may be a bespoke piece or something she has had for some time, but it will be fun to look around.

 An obvious place to start was Katherine Hooker, a favorite of all three Middleton women.
 Below we show Kate wearing the Contrast Coat to the Cheltenham Gold Cup in 2006; that same coat re-styled in 2011 for her first official engagement with Prince William following the couple’s engagement announcement; on the far right, we see the Duchess in the label’s Alexander Jacket at Cheltenham in 2007.

 Kate and William at Cheltenham in 2007, Kate wearing a suit from Katherine Hooker.

 Beyond those common elements, the pieces are dissimilar; the jacket’s design is different, with a band across the back at the high waist; the distinction’s in the skirt’s design can be seen in this photo.

-However, the styles shown above exemplify the same overall look and feel as Kate’s suit today.
+However, the styles shown above exemplify the same overall look and feel like Kate’s suit today.
 All are outstanding examples of the ‘country’ portion of a classic British wardrobe suited to the ‘town and country’ lifestyle Kate and William have.